 |Speed of Light – Increases your movement speed by 70% for 8 sec, pretty much a “Sprint” ability.||Long Arm of the Law- A successful Judgment briefly increases your movement speed by 45%.||Pursuit of Justice – You gain 15% movement speed at all times, plus an additional 5% movement speed for each current charge of Holy Power up to 3.|

-Fist of Justice – stuns the target for 6 seconds.
+Fist of Justice – ranged, stuns the target for 6 seconds.

 Selfless Healer – Your successful Judgments reduce the cast time and mana cost of your next Flash of Light per stack and improves its effectiveness per stack when used to heal others.
 Stacks up to 3 times.

-Hand of Purity – Places a Hand on the friendly target, reducing the damage of harmful periodic effects by 80% for 6 sec (up from 70% in 5.3,) plus all damage by 10%.
+Hand of Purity – Places a Hand on the friendly target, reducing the damage of harmful periodic effects by 90% for 6 sec, and all damage by 10%.

 Holy Avenger – Abilities that generate Holy Power will deal 30% additional damage and healing, and generate 3 charges of Holy Power for the next 18 sec.

-Holy Prism – Sends a beam of light toward a target, turning them into a prism for Holy energy.
+Holy Prism – Sends a beam of light toward a target, turning them into a prism for Holy energy that damages enemies and heals allies.

 Paladin Abilities, by Spec.